The SHALON Method™

 Built by and for Black women and families

-Integrates grief work, healing, accountability, and advocacy
+Integrates grief work, healing, research, and advocacy